AT&T Breach

 • Physical addresses

-In total, 88 million records were included in the leak, with about 86 million unique entries after duplicates were removed.
-Among these, 48.9 million unique phone numbers are now directly tied to sensitive personal identifiers.
+In total, roughly 88 million records were shared, with about 49 million unique phone numbers now tied to sensitive identifiers.

 Where Did the Data Come From?